Adjectives

 The French verb arriver usually means "to arrive" or "to happen."
 It's a regular -er verb that requires être as its auxiliary verb in compound tenses/moods.

-An article is a word that modifies a noun in a particular way, by stating whether the noun is specific, unspecific, or partial.
-There are three types of French articles, and they all agree in gender and number with the nouns they modify.
+One of the eight parts of speech, an article is a word that modifies a noun in a particular way, by stating whether the noun is specific, unspecific, or partial.
+There are three types of French articles and they all agree in gender and number with the nouns they modify.

 Avoir is one of the two most important French verbs and has irregular conjugations in just about every tense and mood.
 Avoir literally means "to have" but also serves an an auxiliary verb and is found in many idiomatic expressions.